• Skip to primary navigation

 Why I think you’ll love them too

-There are so many reasons!
+There are so many reasons to love these steak bakes!

 • Great taste – let’s be honest about this – who doesn’t love a crispy puff pastry shell stuffed with a deliciously meaty filling?